 This detachment also means your loved ones don’t have to go through probate to gain access to funds.

-The probate process usually takes 6-to-9 months, but can take years.
-Therefore, your loved ones will also receive the money faster.
+The probate process usually takes 6-9 months, but can take years.
+Therefore, your loved ones will receive the money faster.

 Finally, by putting your life insurance in the hands of a trustee, it means you can specify how you wish the pay out to be distributed and when.

 For example, you may specify that you want your pay out to go to your children, but only when they turn 21.

 At Reassured, we provide a free service to help you write your policy in trust.

 How to change military life insurance

 Changing the details of your policy won’t differ whether you’re in the military or not.

 Simply contact your insurer informing them of the changes you wish to make and your policy will be updated.